Updated March 7, 2022

 The COVID-19 pandemic has led to a change in how we all live our lives, but it has also impacted businesses small and large worldwide.
 That's especially true of businesses that involve close contact with other people, such as restaurants and bars.
-However, as an expert in Maryland property management, we know quite well that landlords also have to work in close contact with others—which can make handling maintenance during social distancing seem impossible.
+However, as an expert in Maryland property management, we know quite well that landlords also have to work in close contact with others—which can make handling their investment property maintenance during social distancing seem impossible.

 Thankfully, this most crucial of tasks is still achievable as long as you have the right policies in place and the right kind of help!
 Consider the following insights from our perspective as a Maryland rental property professional when determining how to approach the maintenance needs your renters have during the pandemic.